-Vision Mission Beliefs The Commonwealth of the Northern Mariana Islands Educating lifelong learners to become productive PSS Values: Public School System is a provider of quality citizens of a global society.
-Leadership and Learning education, empowering all individuals to be Efficacy innovative thinkers and learners.
-Accountability Diversity Engagement Relationship GTC Elementary School Beliefs: We believe all students can develop to their fullest potential to become contributing members of their families, their community, and the world.
-Student Success students in third through fifth grade will agree to positive attitude traits towards themselves.
+Vision Mission Beliefs The Commonwealth of the Northern Mariana Islands Public School System is a provider of quality education, empowering all individuals to be innovative thinkers and learners.
+Educating lifelong learners to become productive citizens of a global society.
+PSS Values: Leadership and Learning Efficacy Accountability Diversity Engagement Relationship GTC Elementary School Beliefs: We believe all students can develop to their fullest potential to become contributing members of their families, their community, and the world.